Dr. Leonard Shlain - What the Alphabet Engenders

 In this interview Dr. Shlain speculates that becoming alphabet literate masculinized our minds in ways that drove the rise of monotheistic religions, democracy, and science.
 He adds that this occurred at the expense of the holistic-feminine (hence the title of his best-selling book "The Alphabet vs. The Goddess").

 Dr. Shlain is a popular science writer not a scholar of the history of writing.
-Consequently, this interview does not have the same level of academic rigor as our other COTC interviews.
 However, though the theories discussed are controversial, the interview provides an opportunity to journey through some of the many fascinating facts and implications of becoming code users - of becoming children of the code.
 Whether agreeing or disagreeing with the theories posited, this interview should prove thought-provoking to anyone interested in learning about the role of alphabetic literacy in shaping the history of western civilization.

 Introduction: